Cliffjumper: Animated series

 In "Starscream's Brigade", Cliffjumper and Jazz were invited as guest of honor for an unveiling of a statue for their leader Prime but were under attack when Starscream showed up, after he broke off from Megatron, along with his newly created Combaticons.
 During the scuffle, Cliffjumper suggested to Jazz into calling headquarters for help but were captured before they can make the call, as Starscream wanted their Energy absorber for the Combaticons.
 Cliffjumper with Jazz were chained up at a water and power plant but they did get rescued by the other Autobots when they found their location.

-During The Transformers: The Movie, Cliffjumper, with Jazz again is stationed on Moonbase 1, from which try unsuccessfully to escape when attacked by Unicron.
+During The Transformers: The Movie, Cliffjumper, with Jazz again is stationed on Moonbase 1, from which they try unsuccessfully to escape when attacked by Unicron.
 After their apparent consumption by the planet-eater, they are ultimately saved by Daniel Witwicky.
 Despite living through the movie, in season 3 Cliffjumper was reduced to a background character, an unforeseen result of voice actor Casey Kasem's objection to the portrayal of Arab characters as stereotypical villains and eventual departure from the show.
 His last appearance in the original U.S. cartoon was in "Five Faces of Darkness, Part 1", the first episode of the third season.